Application of the level-set model with constraints in image segmentation: Appendix

 In this section we show details of derivation of the full time-space discretization of (\ref{eq:level-set-segmentation}).
-As usual in the finite volume methods, we apply the Stokes theorem to the right hand side of (\ref{eq:level-set-segmentation}).
-We obtain
+The numerical scheme is based on the finite volume approximation.
+It is a slight modification of the scheme proposed by Handlovi\v{c}ov\'a \emph{et al.} in \cite{HandlovicovaMikulaSgallari-2003}.